 6. Protective: Half-Updo

 Another throwback to the ’90s, a.k.a. the decade that just keeps on giving, is the box-braided (or rope-twisted) half-updo.
-You may know this as the video vixen hairstyle of the era when hip-hop was at its peak (no arguments allowed!) and the fashion was at its funky-fresh best.
 These long haircuts for 2016 still retain that sassy, street-style vibe.
 Keep your protective look looking and feeling fresh with a dry shampoo that helps sop up grease while you keep your weave in, like TRESemmé Fresh Start Basic Care Dry Shampoo.

 Craving for more scoop on the best long haircuts for 2016?
 Check out our NYFW trend and backstage hair roundup.